wesleyberry/BookSearch/README.md

 # BookSearch
 - - -
 ## What BookSearch does
+BookSeach is a full-stack (MERN) web application that allows users to easily search through Google Books API, save these articles, and view more information about the returned books.
+In addition, data retrieved from the API include the book's title, authors, a description, and an image of the book's cover.
+Saved books are saved in a database and can be retrieved at a later time.

 ### Users can find the deployed page [here](https://booksearch52.herokuapp.com/).
 - - -